TradeMe/tractor/README.md

     module.exports = {
         testDirectory: 'path/to/test/directory', // defaults to root/e2e_tests
         port: number,                            // defaults to 4000
+        environments: Array<string>,             // a list of URLs for the environments to run the tests in
         beforeProtractor: function,              // a function to run before protractor runs
         afterProtractor: function                // a function to run after protractor runs };